top of page

 Attribution Isn’t Broken—Architecture Is

+Attribution gets blamed frequently for ROI confusion, but attribution models can only work with the data they’re given.
 When event data, user identities, and revenue signals aren’t consistently structured, attribution models produce unreliable results.
 This leads to:

 • Over-crediting last-click channels